Minister-president: Hungary

+Iceland

+The title of Iceland's head of government in Icelandic is forsætisráðherra, which is a combination of forsæti ("presidency") and ráðherra ("minister").
+The word forsæti is derived from the Icelandic term for "president", forseti, which means one who sits foremost (sá sem fremst situr) in Old Norse/Icelandic or literally fore-sitter, while ráðherra literally means lord of the council.
+However, because "prime minister" or "premier" is the more usual title in a parliamentary system for a head of government in English-speaking nations, forsætisráðherra is almost always translated as "prime minister."

 Latvia

 The Minister president is the head of government.
 "Minister-President" in the Constitution of Latvia of February 15, 1922, arose when the German term Ministerpräsident (minister-president) was translated; the term ministru prezidents (literally 'president of ministers', in Latvian) was coined by the member of the Constitutional Assembly of Latvia, Latvian writer Kārlis Skalbe.

 Netherlands

 In the Netherlands the prime minister is officially referred to as "minister-president", although the informal term "premier" is also frequently used.
 His responsibilities are defined in the constitution of 1848 as the voorzitter van de ministerraad ('chair of the council of ministers').
 The title of minister-president has been in use since 1945 and officially added to the constitution in 1983.

 Norway

 In Norway, Vidkun Quisling, head of the collaborationist government from 1942 to 1945 during the German occupation in World War II, held the title of Minister-President (ministerpresident).

 Russian Republic

 During the short lived Russian Republic, the role of a Minister-President was established.
 Alexander Kerensky was chosen to lead the provisional government.